rladies/rladiesguide/content/organization/tech/accounts/index.en.md

   one repo for your chapter, e.g., meetup-presentations_london.
 If you have code for a workshop you can add it to the repository or ask us to create a new repository for that.
 Please name it location_*, e.g., london_20161130_h2o-and-r.

+[^contextemail]: Chapters started before this have full email accounts, but due to the overhead and changes by our hosting provider, we only set up forwarding emails now.